 Hermit crab habitats should be large enough for multiple animals, as they are social creatures.
 The enclosure should have a lid, to keep the crabs in a humid environment, and water should be available at all times.

-Provide your hermit crabs with 2 – 3 inches of sand or reptile bark substrate for digging, and plenty of hiding places.
-Also ensure you provide larger shells for your hermit crabs to wear once they out grow their current shells.
-You can feed your hermit crabs commercial pelleted food, and supplement their diet with fruits and veggies.
+Provide your crabs with 2 – 3 inches of sand or reptile bark substrate for digging, and plenty of hiding places.
+Also ensure you provide larger shells for your tiny pets to wear once they out grow their current shells.
+You can feed your crabs commercial pelleted food, and supplement their diet with fruits and veggies.

 Behavior of the Hermit Crab

-Hermit crabs are social creatures, and prefer living in close proximity to other hermit crabs.
+Hermit crabs are social creatures, and prefer living in close proximity to others of their species.
 They will wave their antennae and flick their legs to communicate with one another.
-Hermit crabs can frequently be seen aggregating in groups, or feeding at the same carcass.
+These crabs can frequently be seen aggregating in groups, or feeding at the same carcass.

 Reproduction of the Hermit Crab

 Different species of hermit crabs have different mating strategies.
 Some terrestrial species will travel to the water in massive groups to breed.
-Both hermit crabs come partially out of their shells during the reproduction process.
+Both species of these crabs come partially out of their shells during the reproduction process.
 The male passes a packet of sperm, called a spermatophore, to the female and she uses it to fertilize her eggs.

 Some species will deposit thousands of eggs on their abdomens for development.
-The young hermit crabs develop in stages, and they hatch as hermit crab larvae called a “zoea.”
+The young crabs develop in stages, and they hatch as larvae called a “zoea.”
 This zoea will molt a few times before reaching the megalopa stage, which looks like a tiny version of a crab.

 Beliefs, Superstitions, and Phobias About the Hermit Crab

 Many people treat hermit crabs as “throwaway pets” to give their children for a few months to keep them entertained.
-In reality, hermit crabs require specific care, and can live for long periods.
-Hermit crabs frequently live for ten years, and have been known to live as long as 32 years!
+In reality, they require specific care, and can live for long periods.
+These creatures frequently live for ten years, and live as long as 32 years!